ahmedmmkms/WPSPayrollComplianceRemote/docs/provisioning.md

 After adding secrets, trigger a dummy run of the `Deploy` workflow with sample `ci_run_id` to confirm the hook works (it should fail gracefully if artifact missing but must read secrets successfully).

 ## 8. Documentation Updates
-- Mark each service’s checklist in `docs/accounts.md` as completed.
+- Mark each service?s checklist in `docs/accounts.md` as completed.
 - Fill the owner registry with names, backup, rotation interval, last updated date.
 - Update `docs/runbook.md` if URLs or secrets change.
 - Note completion date and responsible engineer at the top of this playbook.